Akim-boyarin/passwordGenerator/README.md

     }

 ```
-We also use function getRandomSymbol(...), work of it is based on PRNG too.
-These are moment where PRNG is used in the algorythm.
+We also use function getRandomSymbol(...), work of it is based of the **pseudorandom number generator** too.
+These are moments where **PRNG** is used in the algorythm.
+In result we get quite good passwords.
 Our password: **tN7j_bh1_74b_F**.
 Congratulations!

 [:arrow_forward: run application :arrow_forward:](https://akim-boyarin.github.io/passwordGenerator/)